 The WCCTV 4G IR Speed Dome requires little-to-no supporting infrastructure and can easily be integrated into existing control rooms, a key requirement for WCHG.

 The WCCTV 4G IR Speed Dome can also be rapidly deployed, due to an easy install process, meaning they were up-and-running within a matter of hours.

-Wythenshawe Community Housing Group has been able to take advantage of the area’s 4G coverage to receive
+Wythenshawe Community Housing Group has taken advantage of the area’s 4G coverage to receive

 The new WCCTV cameras have been integrated with their existing control room, keeping overheads low, and will continue to deliver evidential quality images that will be key in their efforts to stop the anti-social behaviour.